Transforming how scientists apply for licences in the UK - Alpha and beta phases

 The existing system, built in 2012, had a number of problems including:

-• licence applications were emailed in paper format and staff had to input them by hand
+• applications were emailed in paper format and staff had to input them by hand

-• the system wasn’t optimised for mobile working, a serious drawback for staff doing on site inspections
+• lack of mobile optimisation - a serious drawback for staff doing on site inspections

 • the system wasn’t technically robust and work sometimes failed to save